W3rni0/NahamCon_CTF_2020/readme.md

 Download the file below.\
 [deadswap](assets//files//deadswap)

-**PostCTF**
+**PostCTF writeup**

 **flag{what_are_you_doing_in_my_swap}**

-**Solution:** With the challenge we are given a file from an unknown type, by using xxd on the file we it seems that we only have \xff bytes:
+**Solution:** With the challenge we are given a file from an unknown type, with can infer from the challenge title and description that this is a swap file, without getting into details, swap files are files saved in the hard drives to be used as an extension to the memory, when a computer needs to save some data on the memory for quick access and doesnt have a place for it the computer moves a chunk of the data stored on the memory to the hard drive (usually the least used chunk) and overwrites this chunk in the memory with the data, this is actually really not important for this challenge, by using xxd on the file it seems that we only have \xff bytes:

 ![](assets//images//deadswap_1.png)